Olethreutinae

 (NCBI-index: 1.594308)

-A leafroller variable in color is the Common Cloaked Shoot (Gypsonoma dealbana) that just perched on the leaves of the butterfly bush on a summer evening.
+A leafroller variable in colour is the Common Cloaked Shoot (Gypsonoma dealbana) that just perched on the leaves of the butterfly bush on a summer evening.
 The head of this leafroller is brown, sometimes mixed with some grey-white.
 The forewing is white with a dark grey base with black spots.
-At 2/3 there is a clear black line in the middle of the wing.
+At 2/3, a clear black line is in the middle of the wing.
 There are orange-brown spots at the apex.
-The flying period is from May to August in one generation and the wingspan is 11-14mm.
+The flying period is from May to August in one generation, and the wingspan is 11-14mm.
 The larvae feed on a range of deciduous trees, windowing leaves in autumn and eating the buds, catkins, young shoots, and then spun leaves in the spring.
 Host plant: Hawthorn, Oak, Poplar, Sallow, and Hazel.
 Dutch name: Loofboombladroller.
 Frisian name:

 Flying period: